Entrance boundary for standard processes with no negative jumps and its application to exponential convergence to the Yaglom limit: Introduction

-The other main purpose is to show the exponential convergence of the \textit{Yaglom limit} for the process $(X_{t},\bP_{x})$ killed at zero under the assumption of the strong Feller property.
-We say that a distribution $\nu$ on $(0,\ell]$ is the Yaglom limit of $X$ when the following holds in a certain sense of convergence
+The other main purpose is to show the exponential convergence of the \textit{Yaglom limit} for the standard process $(X_{t},\bP_{x})$ on $[0,\ell]$ with no negative jumps killed on hitting zero, under the assumption of the strong Feller property.
+We say that a distribution $\nu$ on $(0,\ell]$ is the Yaglom limit of $X$ when the following holds in a certain sense of convergence:

 where $\tau_{0} := \inf \{ t \geq 0 \mid X_{t} = 0 \}$.
-The existence of the Yaglom limit in the total variation distance was shown in \citet[Theorem 5.24]{noba2023analytic} under a continuity of the transition semigroup (see Theorem \ref{thm:YaglomLimit}) as an application of the $R$-theory for general Markov processes developed in \cite{TuominenTweedie}.
+The existence of the Yaglom limit in the total variation distance was shown in \citet[Theorem 5.24]{noba2023analytic} under a certain continuity of the transition semigroup (see Theorem \ref{thm:YaglomLimit}) as an application of the $R$-theory for general Markov processes developed in \cite{TuominenTweedie}.
 Imposing a stronger assumption, the strong Feller property (SF) presented in Section \ref{section:exponentialConvergence}, we show that the convergence is exponentially fast.
-The proof is essentially due to the results by \cite{SchillingWang} and \cite{KolbSavov}. \cite{SchillingWang} showed compactness of the transition semigroup for a general class of Markov processes on $\bR^{d}$ under the strong Feller property. \cite{KolbSavov} applied their argument to L\'evy processes killed at the exit time of a finite interval and showed the exponential convergence to the Yaglom limit.
+The proof is essentially due to the results in \cite{SchillingWang} and \cite{KolbSavov}.
+In \cite{SchillingWang}, they showed compactness of the transition semigroup for a general class of Markov processes on $\bR^{d}$ under the strong Feller property. \cite{KolbSavov} applied their argument to L\'evy processes killed at the exit time of a finite interval and showed the exponential convergence to the Yaglom limit.
 By following these studies and combining them with the extension of the state space, we show the compactness of the transition semigroup and derive the exponential convergence.
 We also observe the exponential ergodicity of the conditional limit process to avoid zero.
+In appendix, we treat the exponential convergence to the Yaglom limit for processes killed on hitting either of the boundaries.